 The M-1 visa (Vocational Student) category includes students in vocational or other nonacademic programs, other than language training.

 F-1 students may not work off-campus during the first academic year, but may accept on-campus employment subject to certain conditions and restrictions.
-There are various programs available for F-1 students to seek off-campus employment, after the first academic year.
-F-1 students may engage in three types of off-campus employment, after they have been studying for one academic year.
-These three types of employment are:
+After the first academic year, F-1 students may engage in three types of off-campus employment:

 M-1 students may engage in practical training only after they have completed their studies.

 For both F-1 and M-1 students any off-campus employment must be related to their area of study and must be authorized prior to starting any work by the Designated School Official (the person authorized to maintain the Student and Exchange Visitor Information System (SEVIS)) and USCIS.

 For more information on the Student and Exchange Visitors Program, see the Student & Exchange Visitor Program, Immigration & Customs Enforcement and the Study in the States Training Opportunities in the United States pages.